wchorski/festi-feud/README.md

 - [ ] results. bar/pie chart for admin users
 - [ ] answers. allow user submitted answers to be reviewed first. approved ones will be added to the voting forms
 - [ ] set an `active` boolean on questions to allow moderator filtering
+- [ ] pollingClosed boolean (or timestamp) to prevent early or late votes?
 - [ ] disable answers points checkboxes after `endRound`
 - [ ] 2 buzzers (connected by web sockets?). for `face-off` rounds.
 Fastest buzzer get's highlighted as active team
 - [ ] next round logic